Skip to Content

 If you have a type of hydrangea sensitive to the weather or a hard winter that didn’t protect your plants, they might have sustained damage and will not bloom that year.
 Make sure you mulch around your plants to keep them safe from really cold spells.

-3. Use the proper location for planting
+3. Use the Proper Location for Planting

-Sometimes your hydrangeas might be getting too much shade, or an animal (most probably a deer) could have damaged them.
+Sometimes your hydrangeas might be getting too much shade, or an animal (most likely a deer) could have damaged them.
 If so, it would be best to move your hydrangeas into an area with a more reliable source of sunlight and take precautions to keep animals away.

 A good place to move it might be in front of the house.
 Here are some ideas for using hydrangeas in landscaping the front of the house.

-4. Wait for your plants to mature
+4. Wait for Your Plants to Mature

 How old are your hydrangeas?
 When were they planted?
 Plants younger than two years old will need more time to mature and build a robust root system.
 Be patient, and you’ll be rewarded with beautiful flowers.

-5. Use the correct fertilizer
+5. Use the Correct Fertilizer

 The type of fertilizer that you feed your hydrangeas is imperative to flowering.
-The ideal fertilizer ratio of N-P-K (or Nitrogen-Phosphorous-Potassium) for hydrangeas is 8-16-6.
+The ideal fertilizer ratio of N-P-K (or Nitrogen-Phosphorus-Potassium) for hydrangeas is 8-16-6.
 The fertilizer should have an acidic pH.
 If you’re unsure about this, talk to an expert from your local garden center to help you choose the right fertilizer.

-When your hydrangeas are not blooming, you can narrow down the list of causes to cold weather, sunlight, the age depending on the species, the type of fertilizer, and how you or the wildlife in your area are pruning the plant.
+When your hydrangeas are not blooming, you can narrow down the list of causes to cold weather, sunlight, the age, depending on the species, the type of fertilizer, and how you or the wildlife in your area are pruning the plant.

 Beautiful Red Flowering Shrubs That Make Your Landscape Pop